Mersive Solstice Active Learning Room

 Key requirements for Horizon Hall’s collaboration technology included:

-Wireless Content Sharing Icon
+Wireless Content Sharing

 Wireless Content Sharing to support flexible, active learning spaces and enable faculty and students to wirelessly share content from anywhere in the room.